Pumas are known by many common names including cougars, mountain lions, panthers, catamounts and others.

 Silent and elusive, pumas are extremely rare in Minnesota.
-Few Minnesotans have ever seen one in the wild.
+Few Minnesotans have ever seen one of these large predators in the wild.
 If you think you have seen a wild puma, report what you saw to a conservation officer from the Minnesota Department of Natural Resources

 What They Eat

 Pumas eat a wide range of medium and large-sized animals, from rabbits to deer.

 Where They Live

 Pumas can live wherever their main prey—deer—roam.